jcdev92/React-Projects/README.md

 # REACT PROJECTS

-It's a compilation of react projects I made, each with its own branch where you can check each one.
+It's a compilation of react projects I made, each project has its own branch where you can check it.

 - ### *List of branches by each react project:*
     - "main" (this one)